Worksop railway station: History

-Worksop Power signal box (PSB), which was opened in 1998, is located at the western end of the station on the Retford-bound platform, and there are a number of goods loops and sidings close by that are used for stabling and reversing/recessing coal trains serving the nearby power stations at West Burton and Cottam.
+Worksop Power signal box (PSB), which was opened in 1998, is located at the western end of the station on the Retford-bound platform, and there are a number of goods loops and sidings close by that were previously used for stabling and reversing/recessing coal trains that served nearby power stations at West Burton and Cottam.
+Due to the closure of the power stations and nearby coalfields the sidings are now used for the repair and storage of rolling stock by HNRC Swietelsky.
 Platform 2 has a turnback facility provided, so that terminating trains from the west and south can terminate and start back from there without having to change lines and use the level crossing at the eastern end.

 Facilities

 The station is staffed part-time (ticket office open Monday - Friday 07:00 - 17:00, Saturday 07:00 - 13:30, closed Sundays); self-service ticket machines are also provided for use outside these times and for collecting advance-purchase tickets.
 Refreshment facilities are available via a cafe on platform 2, a public house on platform 1 and from vending machines on both sides.
 Canopies provide covered waiting areas on both platforms – these are also fully accessible for disabled passengers.
 Train running information is offered via automatic announcements, timetable posters and digital display screens.

 The station went through authentic restoration works in early to mid 2018 with a new authentic colour scheme which was used when the station first opened in the 19th century.